MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-knowledge-connector.md

 ### Finding items in Index Browser
 If you want to investigate a specific Knowledge Article in the Index Browser, you’ll first need its **KnowledgeArticleId** (the master ID that links all versions of the article).
 Here’s how to get it from Salesforce:
-1. Get the article version Id from the URL: Open the article in Salesforce.
-Copy the Id from the URL.
-For example:
+1. Get the article version ID from the URL: Open the article in Salesforce.
+Copy the ID from the URL.
+For example: `/lightning/r/Knowledge__kav/kav1234567890ABC/view`.
+Here, `kav1234567890ABC` is the ID.
-     ```
-     /lightning/r/Knowledge__kav/kav1234567890ABC/view
-     ```
-     Here, `kav1234567890ABC` is the Id.
 2. Open the [Developer Console](https://help.salesforce.com/s/articleView?id=platform.code_dev_console_opening.htm&type=5)
-3. Run the SOQL Query: Go to the **Query Editor** tab and run the following query (replace with your Id).
+3. Run the SOQL Query: Go to the **Query Editor** tab and run the following query (replace with your ID).
      ```sql
      SELECT Id, KnowledgeArticleId, Title
      FROM KnowledgeArticleVersion